NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 |     |     |
 | --- | --- |
 apikey | The API key for the target repository.
-If not present,  the one specified in *%AppData%\NuGet\NuGet.config* is used. configfile | *(2.5+)* The NuGet configuration file to modify.
-If not specified, *%AppData%\NuGet\NuGet.config* is used. help | Displays help information for the command. noninteractive | Suppresses prompts for user input or confirmations. source | Specifies the server URL.
+If not present,  the one specified in *%AppData%\NuGet\NuGet.Config* is used. configfile | *(2.5+)* The NuGet configuration file to modify.
+If not specified, *%AppData%\NuGet\NuGet.Config* is used. help | Displays help information for the command. noninteractive | Suppresses prompts for user input or confirmations. source | Specifies the server URL.
 With NuGet 2.5+, NuGet will identify a UNC or local folder source and simply copy the file there instead of pushing it using HTTP.
-Also, starting with NuGet 3.4.2, this is a mandatory parameter unless the NuGet.config file specifies a *DefaultPushSource* value. timeout | Specifies the timeout, in seconds, for pushing to a server.
+Also, starting with NuGet 3.4.2, this is a mandatory parameter unless the `NuGet.Config` file specifies a *DefaultPushSource* value. timeout | Specifies the timeout, in seconds, for pushing to a server.
 The default is 300 seconds (5 minutes). verbosity | Specifies the amount of details displayed in the output: *normal*, *quiet*, *detailed (2.5+)*.